openglbook/openglbook.com/_includes/chapter-4-content.md

 **Affine transformations** allow us to translate, rotate, scale, or shear our points in space relative to an origin using matrices.
-Most affine transformations do no alter the physical properties of an object, meaning that the distances from one point to another do no change.
+Most affine transformations do not alter the physical properties of an object, meaning that the distances from one point to another do no change.

 **Projective transformations** on the other hand, transform points in order to